-Head lice are a common issue in child care settings.
-Head lice are not caused from poor grooming.
+Head lice is a common issue in childcare settings.
+Head lice is not caused from poor grooming.
 Anyone can get head lice.
 It is important for both staff and parents to share the responsibility to do routine screening for head lice.